-Section F - Enforcement
+Section E - Enforcement

 Any staff member may request identification from any person on school property; refusal to provide such information is a criminal act.
-The building principal or designee may direct the immediate removal of any person who refuses to provide requested identification.
+The building principal or designee shall seek the immediate removal of any person who refuses to provide requested identification.

 Any person who engages in conduct prohibited by this policy may be ejected from school property.
-The person, once removed from school events or property, is also subject to being denied admission to school and school-related events, property, or meetings for up to one calendar year.
+The person is also subject to being denied admission to school events or meetings for up to one calendar year.

-Section G - Procedures to Deny Future Admission to School Events or Meetings
+Section F - Procedures to Deny Future Admission to School Events or Meetings

-Before any person may be denied admission to future school and/or school-related events or meetings as provided in this policy, the person has a right to a hearing before the Board.
+Before any person may be denied admission to future school events or meetings as provided in this policy, the person has a right to a hearing before the Board.
 The superintendent may refuse the person admission pending such hearing.
 The superintendent or designee must provide the person with a hearing notice, delivered or sent by certified mail with return receipt requested, at least 10 days before the Board hearing date.
 The hearing notice must contain:

 - 1. The date, time, and place of the Board hearing; - 2.
-A description of the prohibited conduct, along with a reference to the policy or procedure violated; - 3.
-The proposed time period that admission to school events, meetings or property will be denied; and - 4.
+A description of the prohibited conduct; - 3.
+The proposed time period that admission to school events will be denied; - 4.
 Instructions on how to waive a hearing.